shaft49/ensembl-assembly-mapping/python/README.md

 You can copy paste the below line in the terminal to see the output.

     python3 assembly_mapping.py --chromosome 10 --start 25000 --end 30000

+You can see the converted result in the output.
+Also if you open the data.json or whatever name you've given, data will also be there.